 As cyber threats to national security rapidly evolve, the U.S. Naval Facilities Engineering Systems Command (NAVFAC), which delivers lifecycle technical and acquisition solutions aligned to Fleet and Marine Corps mission priorities, needed to proactively defend against potential attacks across the globe and protect our national security, the nation’s economy, and public health and safety.

 NAVFAC’s Command Information Officer (CIO) needed to elevate conversations around the overall security of its facilities globally, while also safeguarding hundreds of thousands of connected industrial control systems (ICS) from cybersecurity threats ashore.
-With no time to waste, the Command sought to share its vision succinctly, make the case for resources and articulate material outcomes to ensure their ability to deliver mission outcomes.
+With no time to waste, the Command sought to share its vision succinctly, make the case for resources, and articulate material outcomes to ensure their ability to deliver mission outcomes.

 Throughline took a human-centered design approach through research and information gathering to understand the many infrastructure and technology complexities needed to execute advanced security protections.
 We worked closely with the CIO and his team in a series of facilitated information exchange sessions with stakeholders across the NAVFAC organization.
 The resulting graphically recorded visual artifacts served as foundational elements for the enterprise Ashore Cyber Framework and Strategy with the following objectives: